-In this new series about the psychology of food and eating, Dr Jen Nash explains the habit of eating when you’re not hungry and offers practical ways to deal with it.
+In this series about the psychology of food and eating, we look at the habit of eating when you’re not hungry and offers practical ways to deal with it.

 How often do you eat when you’re not really hungry?
 One minute your hand’s in the biscuit tin, the next that biscuit’s found its way into your mouth.
 Sound familiar?
 We’ve all been there!

 This is called ‘mindless eating’ – when you’re eating because your mind is somewhere else and for a reason other than hunger.
 The food was there and you picked it up automatically and unconsciously, or because you wanted a distraction or break.

 We all eat mindlessly for non-hunger reasons – this is natural and very human.
 The difficulty, when we want to manage our diabetes more carefully or are struggling to lose weight, is that mindless eating may occur more often than we would like.

 Traditional weight-loss advice often focuses on changing the what and how much we’re eating, but a psychological approach encourages us also notice why we are eating.
 It involves becoming aware of the times we are eating and asking ourselves: ‘Is food what I really need right now?

 Given that mindless eating is unconscious, this is easier said than done.
 So here’s a three step ‘WHY’ process to help you.

 WHY is an acronym for…